Prior Learning and Recognition (PLAR) Credit

 - When you register for PLAR, ask Registration Services about the registration expiry date.
 That will be your deadline to complete the PLAR assessment.
 The expiry date is usually the end of the current semester or academic year, but there may be exceptions.

 Some programs offer PLAR assessments year round.
 Many programs do not offer them during July and August when most instructors are not on campus.
 Other programs offer PLAR applications and/or assessment during limited times in the year.

 Look for details in a program’s PLAR Candidate guide under “Get Credit for What you Know” on the program’s web page.
 If there is no Candidate guide for a program, contact the program head through the Contact Centre at 1-866-467-4278.

-Yes, a T2202 form used to claim tuition (including PLAR fees) and education credits on a Canadian income tax return is issued each year by Enrolment Services.
+Yes, a T2202 form used to claim tuition (including PLAR fees) and education credits on a Canadian income tax return is issued each year by Registration Services.
 Look for it under “Tax Forms” in the “My Finances” page when you log into mySaskPolytech for students.

 For part-time or full-time Canada/Saskatchewan student loans, courses completed with PLAR are included in calculations of course load and tuition costs.